 To reorder the songs or playlists, drag them above or below another in the list.
 To delete one, select it, then press Delete.

 Click the soundtrack pop-up menu, then choose an option:

 Play Once: The soundtrack plays through the presentation and doesn’t repeat if the presentation is longer than the soundtrack.

 Loop: The soundtrack repeats until the presentation ends.

-If you want to play your presentation on a different computer or device from the one you used to create the presentation, choose Keynote > Preferences (from the Keynote menu at the top of your screen), click General at the top of the Preferences window, then select “Copy audio and movies into document.”
+If you want to play your presentation on a different computer or device from the one you used to create the presentation, choose Keynote > Settings (from the Keynote menu at the top of your screen), click General at the top of the settings window, then select “Copy audio and movies into document.”
 Doing so ensures the soundtrack is available whenever you play the presentation.